dmmiller612/bert-extractive-summarizer/README.md

 ## How to Use

-As a version 0.4.2, by default, CUDA is used if a gpu is available.
+As of version 0.4.2, by default, CUDA is used if a gpu is available.

 #### Simple Example
 ```python